 Ben Chandler | Market Manager

 Born in the Seattle-area to parents newly transplanted from upstate New York, spent many summers back east neck-deep in frog ponds and has never been within 100 miles of Yankee Stadium.
 Raised on a steady diet of classical music and frontier cookery, the merits of which were not fully realized until much later.
 Plays and teaches music whenever possible and is the member of several bands which neither practice nor perform, although all have cool names.
-Between the cracks in his busy music schedule he enjoys growing, cooking, and eating food, drinking and making wine, and raising up his kids right on a steady diet of classical music and frontier cookery.
+Between the cracks in his busy music schedule he enjoys growing, cooking and eating food, making and drinking wine, knuckle sandwiches, and raising up his kids right on a steady diet of classical music and frontier cookery.